 Our Mediterranean climate zone exists in only five small areas of the world: around the Mediterranean Sea, in central coastal Chile, the Cape region of South Africa, southwestern and southern Australia, and coastal California – including Orange County.
 The combination of balmy climate, nearby oceans and abundant natural resources means that our climate is unquestionably among the most desirable in the world.

 Today, as always, Orange County is truly one of the great places to live.

 In addition to having a great family and many lifelong friends made while growing up in Orange County, I’m especially passionate about art, design, architecture, sustainability, and most important of all, my family, friends and community.

-I’m also a licensed California Real Estate Broker since 2010 (DRE #01886935), and a proud graduate of the University of Southern California Marshall School of Business.
+I’m a proud graduate of the University of Southern California Marshall School of Business.
 Fight On!